 Audited Financial Statements

-CLINIC’s annual audited financial statements are available online for fiscal years 2008-2014.
+CLINIC’s annual audited financial statements are as follows for fiscal years 2008 - 2014:

-CLINIC makes copies of its 990 available to the public through its website.
+CLINIC makes copies of its 990 available to the public below:

 In person requests, as reasonably able, will be fulfilled on the same day or the next business day.
 Requests made by mail will be fulfilled within 30 days of receipt of payment.
 Please call the CLINIC office 301-565-4800 for postage and copy costs.